About the SAP

 The East Coast Alliance was formed by a small group of community volunteers concerned about the potential impacts of the Cambria Green Specific Area Plan and Masterplan.
 The ECA is not opposed to, and supports, appropriate, reasonable and sustainable development.

-The East Coast Alliance Executive Committee members are Anne Held (President), Steve Barrett (Vice President), Jennie Churchill (Secretary/Public Officer), Ellen France ( Treasurer), Mitty Williams (Committee Member), Maureen Stevenson (Committee Member).
+The East Coast Alliance Executive Committee members are Anne Held (President), Alcuin Hacker (Vice President), Jennie Churchill (Secretary/Public Officer), Ellen France ( Treasurer), Mitty Williams (Committee Member), Maureen Stevenson (Committee Member), Steve Barrett (Committee Member).

 Partnerships

 We welcome and value strong partnerships.
-The ECA is already working with other statewide groups and organisations focused on protecting the unique characteristics of East Coast Tasmanian communities.
+The ECA works with other statewide groups and organisations focused on protecting the unique characteristics of East Coast Tasmanian communities.
 Please contact us at ecatassie@gmail.com should you or your organisation wish to become involved.